victorqribeiro/myConsole/README.md

 # myConsole

-A javascript editor for you phone.
+A JavaScript editor for you phone, in JavaScript.

 ![myConsole](screenshot.png)